Climb With Asha | Train. Educate. Empower.

 Asha for Education is a 100% volunteer, low-overhead charity group.
 Rather than cost-heavy marketing about our work, we engage people by helping them train for fitness and wellness goals, asking in return that they learn about Asha, spread the word and raise funds by letting their network know about their events and association with Asha.

 “Asha Leads” volunteer their time and energy to help each person understand what it takes to build the endurance, strength, gear and experience needed to climb mountains.
-Weekend training hikes are organized throughout the Spring and early Summer, with hands-on guidance and tips customized for each climber.
+Weekend training hikes are organized through the Spring and early Summer, with hands-on guidance and tips customized for each climber.
 Mid-week strength sessions and focused guidance may also be offered depending on the need.
 Education sessions on gear, nutrition, training and even fundraising are offered via convenient video conference sessions.

 Every hiker / climber is set up with a fundraising page and has a minimum fundraising expectation based on their goals.